harumuki/thorsten-hans.com/_posts/2017-02-24-integrating-angular-and-electron-using-ngx-electron.md

 ```

-Once the package has been installed, it’s time to import `NgxElectronModule` into your `AppModule` as shown below.
+Once the package has been installed, it's time to import `NgxElectronModule` into your `AppModule` as shown below.

 ```typescript
 import { NgModule } from '@angular/core';